graetzer/go-recaptcha/README.md

 Install the package in your environment:

 ```
-go get github.com/dpapathanasiou/go-recaptcha
+go get -u github.com/graetzer/go-recaptcha
 ```

-To use it within your own code, import "github.com/dpapathanasiou/go-recaptcha" and call:
+To use it within your own code, import "github.com/graetzer/go-recaptcha" and call:

 ```
 recaptcha.Init (recaptcha_private_key)